scipp/scipp/docs/developer/dependencies.rst

 ##############

 Those marked with "*" are optional.
-SOme functionality may be missing (e.g. some unit tests skipped) but core functionality is not changed.
+Some functionality may be missing (e.g. some unit tests skipped) but core functionality is not changed.

 Build
 -----